 The most distinct difference is the frog area.
-The Beijing bow has a quick release catch at the frog area where you can easily detach the bow hair from the bamboo to install or take out the bow from in between the strings.
-As for the Shanghai bow, you have to twist out the endpin before you can detach the bow hair from the bamboo.
+The Beijing bow has a quick release catch at the frog area where you can easily detach the bow hair from the bamboo to install or take out the bow.
+Whereas for the Shanghai bow, you will have to twist out the endpin before you can detach the bow hair from the bamboo.

 2) Bow hair

-We cannot really tell if the horse hair on the bow is good or not just by looking at it, so it is important to buy from reputable bow makers, or reputable shops like us because we only stock good bows.
-You can keep a look out though, for whether the bow has too much hair or too little hair and if the bow hair looks twisted.
+We cannot really tell if the horse hair on the bow is good or not just by looking at it, so it is important to buy from reputable bow makers or reputable shops like us because we only stock good bows.
+What you can keep a look out for is whether the bow has too much or too little hair as well as if the bow hair looks twisted.

 3) Bamboo tension

-We usually like to test the bamboo tension by stressing the bamboo like we are playing the inner string.
+We usually like to test the bamboo tension by stressing the bamboo as if we are playing the inner string.
 If the bamboo has little tension it is very difficult to play loud or accented notes.
 If the bamboo is too stiff your hand gets tired more easily.
-Most would choose stiff over soft anytime.
-Some bamboo is thicker and heavier than others.
+Most would prefer stiff over soft anytime.
+Additionally, some bamboo are thicker and heavier than others.
 It is easier to play fast notes with a bow with thinner bamboo and easier to play slow notes with a bow with thicker bamboo.
 The best would be something in between.

-Spotted bamboo (Xiang Fei Zhu) bows usually is light and have good tension.
-They are also pricier.
+Spotted bamboo (Xiang Fei Zhu) bows usually are light and have good tension.
+However, they are also pricier.

 4) Curvature of the bamboo

 A bow with a bamboo that curves inwards towards the bow hair would have better tension than one that curves outwards.

 5) Is it straight?